adalee2future/learn-python/codeskulptor/README.md

 codeskulptor
 ===========

-Some code about the course "An Introduction to Interactive Programming in Python" @https://www.coursera.org/course/interactivepython.
-These codes run in http://www.codeskulptor.org/
+Some code about the course An Introduction to Interactive Programming in Python @ https://www.coursera.org/course/interactivepython.
+These code run in http://www.codeskulptor.org/